binaryphile/y2s/README.md

 y2s does not understand the JSON forms of keys, hashes or arrays.

+Because y2s denormalizes the yml data, copying the same value into multiple locations, it is only suitable for reading data.
+Writing data into a struct would require updating all of the locations in which that data appears.
+I have no plans for implementing such support.

+y2s does not support converting structs to yml, nor writing yml files, and there are no plans for such support.

 y2s has no feedback on errors which occur during parsing at the moment.
 The best thing to try is to pass the same input through a real parser, and to keep the aforementioned limitations in mind.